Creating and Managing Development Plans

 Terminology

-- Competency: Competencies are attributes that successful performers demonstrate in their role.
-They are a combination of abilities, skills, and knowledge.
+• Competency: A measurable skill, behavior, or attribute that enables an individual to perform their job effectively and meet the organization’s standards.
 Examples: “Speaking with Confidence to Executives” or “Strong understanding of the needs of users.”

 When adding Steps, they will add to the timeline of the plan and create milestones for staying accountable to the plan.